Total Law

 Health and care visa holders are exempt from paying the immigration health surcharge during the visa application process.

-Health and care worker visa holders have the ability to work in the UK for the NHS, an NHS supplier, adult social care, or do voluntary work under the terms of their visa.
+Health and care worker visa holders have the ability to work in the UK for the NHS, an NHS supplier or in adult social care under the terms of their visa.

 Additional benefits include the ability to: